mostypc123/XediX/README.md

 ## Tested Linux versions

-- Ubuntu 24.12, VirtalBox on Windows 11, 25 GB of space, 8.2 GB of RAM
+- Ubuntu 24.12, VirtalBox on Windows 11, 25 GB of space, 8.2 GB of RAM, on HP Probook 455 G8
-- Rasbian N/A, Rassberry Pi N/A, N/A GB of space, 8.0 GB of RAM
+- Rasbian N/A, Rassberry Pi N/A, 256 GB of space, 8.0 GB of RAM
   - will get to know more about that one PC :)
+- Linux Mint Xia, HP Pavillion dm3
+- Arch Linux, HP Probook 455 G8

 <div align="right">
   <a href="#xedix---python-text-editor">Back to Top ↑</a>